ewan-harney/hpc_blast2taxonomizr/README.md

 * Full path to the taxonomizr accessionTaxa.sql database (-B)
 * An email address (-E)
 <br></br>
+<b>Additionally, there is an optional argument to exclude hits based on a search term:</b>
+* Search term enclosed within single quotes, e.g. 'uncultured' (-G)
+<br></br>

+Taxonomic assignment may be improved by removing uncultured sequences (which rarely feature taxonomic information beyond domain).
+Note that this will only work if blast was run with the files 'taxdb.btd' and 'taxdb.bti' present, which include additional taxonomic information.
+<br></br>

 Blast will potentially output hundred of hits for each ASV.
 The minimum percentage identity threshold (-P) can be used to reduce the number of hits that are considered by taxonomizr.
 We suggest using a relatively high value to start with (90 or 95), which can be reduced if high numbers of NAs appear in the summary file.
 <br></br>